victorlaiyeeteng/tp/docs/UserGuide.md

 Successful Output:

-`[PLAN_NAME with FRIEND_NAME at DATE_TIME] added to your plans.`
+`New plan added: PLAN_NAME with FRIEND_NAME at DATE_TIME`

 Unsuccessful Output:

 - Invalid command: `Invalid command.` + help message with list of all commands

 - Missing arguments: `Invalid syntax: Missing arguments.
+  add-plan: Adds a plan to the FriendBook.
-Syntax: add-plan n/PLAN_NAME d/DATE_TIME f/FRIEND_NAME`
+  Parameters: n/PLAN_NAME d/DATE_TIME f/FRIEND_NAME
+  Example: add-plan n/Project Meeting d/2023-10-20-09:00 f/John Doe`

-- Date-Time in wrong format: `Invalid Adding of Plan: Date-Time given is invalid.
-Syntax: Date-Time must be in YYYY-MM-DD-HH:MM format`
+- Date-Time in wrong format: `Date-Time given is invalid.
+Date-Time must be in YYYY-MM-DD-HH:MM format`

-- Date-Time in the past: `Invalid Adding of Plan: Date-Time given is invalid.
+- Date-Time in the past: `Date-Time given is invalid.
 Ensure that the Date-Time provided is not in the past.`

-- Not a valid friend: `Invalid Adding of Plan: No such friend in friends list.`
+- Not a valid friend: `The friend does not exist in the FriendBook.`

-- Additional arguments provided: `Invalid syntax: Too many arguments.
-Syntax: add-plan n/PLAN_NAME d/DATE_TIME f/FRIEND_NAME`

 ### Editing a Plan's Information: `edit-plan`